 Through a self-designed education project, the student is given opportunities for reflection on his or her theology and practice of ministry within a typical ministry environment, such as a local church or a Christian school.
 See course description for MIN 6903 for additional details.

-Education
+Requirements this course will fulfill: Education